In investing, one often hears that they should be “properly diversified.” What does that mean?

 A Word about Asset Allocation

-In Modern Portfolio Theory (see this article for an explanation and history), diversification includes the idea of investing in different asset classes.
+In Modern Portfolio Theory, diversification includes the idea of investing in different asset classes.
 The 3 main asset classes are stocks, bonds, and cash.
-There are innumerable sub-classes, such as large-cap U.S. stocks, mid-cap growth stocks, or near cash (such as certificates of deposit).
+There are innumerable sub-classes, such as large-cap U.S. stocks or municipal bonds.

 Obviously, a dividend growth portfolio is made up only of stocks.
 Therefore it is inherently undiversified in the sense that other asset classes are omitted.